SeanMcP/.com/src/pages/articles/adding-accessibility-checks-to-react/index.md

 category: react
 series:
 tags: [react, accessibility, a11y]
-published: false
+published: true
 ---

-Let's face it: making accessible applications can be hard.
-Fortunately, there are some great resources available that help you check to make sure .
-We'll look at three great options that will help you make your React applications more accessible.

-But first, why should anyone care about accessibility?

-## Accessibility is mission critical

-Whether you are working for a startup, non-profit, or a Fortune 500 company, accessibility is a critical component of your product.
-Not only it is a legal requirement in many countries, but creating accessible applications maximizes the potential users for your product.
-And it often has a positive impact on all users.
+Whether you are working for a startup, non-profit, or Fortune 500 company, accessibility is a critical component of your product.
+Not only it is a legal requirement in many countries[^1], but creating accessible applications maximizes the potential users for your product.
+And it often has a positive impact on all users ([read about the "Curb Cut Effect"](https://ssir.org/articles/entry/the_curb_cut_effect)).

-As React developers, we have a responsibility to avoid retreating into the virtual DOM and ensure that the components we craft are going to work for everyone.
-Fortunately for us, React has [tons of accessibility features](https://reactjs.org/docs/accessibility.html) built into the platform to make our jobs easier.
+As React developers, we have a responsibility to avoid hiding in the virtual DOM and instead work to ensure that the components we craft are going to work for everyone.
+Fortunately for us, React has [React has accessibility features built into the platform](https://reactjs.org/docs/accessibility.html) to make our jobs easier.

-I'm going to suggest and demonstrate three additional tools than can help React developers create awesome and accessible applications for all.
+In this article, we're going to look at three additional tools than can help React developers create awesome and accessible applications for all.

 ## Setup